Ayu0404/python/README.md

 ### Miles to Kilometers

 A simple demonstration of `Tkinter` linrary to use `Labels`, `Buttons` and `window` to convert a distance in miles to kilometers.

+## Day 28

+### Pomodoro Clock

+A GUI Application for concentrated work.
+25 miutes of deep work and 5 minutes break.